oYo-fr/bebar_old/sample/out/sub/persons.md

   **Nils** is 24 years old.
   **Teddy** is 14 years old.
   **Nelson** is 45 years old.

 Content of custom property from the bebar file:
 Custom properties are working!

+Are simple JS files working?
+simple js result is working

+Are promises JS files working? promise result is working